neuroinformatics-unit/HowTo/docs/source/programming/SSH-SWC-cluster.md

 ## Prerequisites
 - You have a SWC account and know your username and password.
 - You have read the [SWC wiki's section on High Performance Computing (HPC)](https://wiki.ucl.ac.uk/display/SSC/High+Performance+Computing), especially the [Logging into the Cluster page](https://wiki.ucl.ac.uk/display/SSC/Logging+into+the+Cluster).
 - You have an SSH client installed on your computer.
 This is usually pre-installed on Linux and macOS, but not on Windows.
-If you are using Windows, we recommend intalling [Git Bash](https://gitforwindows.org/).
+If you are using Windows, we recommend installing [Git Bash](https://gitforwindows.org/).
 - You know the basics of using the command line, i.e. using the terminal (Git Bash on Windows) to navigate the file system and run commands.

 ## Log into the cluster